ccallawa/alyvix_doc/getting_started/install.rst

 .. admonition::  "Python" command does nothing or launches Microsoft Store on Windows 10

    This error occurs when during :ref:`installation steps #2 and #4 <install_release_python_install>`
-   you did not check the boxes to add Python to the path and environment variables.
-Typing the :command:`python` command in the command prompt under this condition will launch Microsoft Store in an attempt to install it from there.
+   you forgot to check the boxes to add Python to the path and environment variables.
+Typing the :command:`python` command in the command prompt under this condition will launch Microsoft Store in an attempt to install it that way.

    To correct this situation you will need to either (1) uninstall and then reinstall Python, or (2) manually add the appropriate paths in the **System Properties > Environment Variables** panel.